gastii11/holbertonschool-hbnb/README.md

 ## General Description

-The diagram consists of five main classes:
+The class diagram represents the main entities of the application and their relationships.
+It consists of five key classes: BaseModel, User, Place, Amenity, and Review.

-BaseModel: A base class that provides common attributes for identity and time tracking.

-User: Represents the system’s users.

-Place: Defines available places.

-Amenity: Describes additional services or features for places.

-Review: Stores comments and ratings about places.

-All classes inherit from BaseModel, ensuring consistency in identification and date handling.
+The BaseModel class acts as a superclass that provides common attributes, such as a unique identifier and timestamps, ensuring consistency across all entities.
+The User class represents the individuals registered in the system, while the Place class models the properties that users can list or rent.
+The Amenity class describes additional services or features that a place can offer, such as Wi-Fi or parking.
+Finally, the Review class allows users to provide feedback through comments and ratings on listed places.

+All classes inherit from BaseModel, ensuring that they share a unified structure for identification and time management.
+The relationships between classes are also clearly defined: a Place is linked to a single User as its owner, may contain multiple Amenities, and can receive multiple Reviews.
+Additionally, users are directly associated with the reviews they create.

+This structure establishes a solid foundation for representing the application’s domain and provides a clear blueprint for implementation in code.

 ## Class Documentation
 ### Class BaseModel